gaganmnhce/PHARMA_SERVE_IOT_PROJECT/README.md

 # Code Explanation

 The ESP8266 connects to your Wi-Fi network and fetches time from an NTP server.
-Motion detection is handled by the PIR sensor, which activates the servo motor and buzzer based on the detected motion.
+Motion detection is handled by the IR sensor, which activates the servo motor and buzzer based on the detected motion.
 The LCD shows the current time and motion detection status.
 The Blynk app provides control over the servo and buzzer, while also offering real-time updates about the system.